filecoin-project/lotus-docs/content/en/storage-providers/get-started/tasks/index.md

 ### PreCommitSector

-Through the `PreCommitSector` message a storage provider is putting up a deposit for a given sectors sealed data, often referred to as the SealedCID, or commitment to replica (commR).
+Through the `PreCommitSector` message a storage provider submits a deposit for a given sector's sealed data, often referred to as the SealedCID, or commitment to replica (commR).
 After the message is included on-chain, the sector is registered to the storage provider and the sector enters the WaitSeed state, which is a security wait requirement by the network.

 This message type can also be batched to include multiple PreCommitSector messages in a single message to save gas fees paid to the network.
 These batched messages are called `PreCommitSectorBatch`.